knucklesuganda/py_assimilator/docs/concepts.md

 4. Make it more secure - `UnitOfWork`
 5. Help other patterns - `Specification, SpecificationList, AdaptiveSpecification`

-We use these patterns and tick all of the boxes above.
+We use these patterns and tick all the boxes above.
 That is the whole point of this library.
 Now, you can start reading [Basic Tutorials](/tutorial/database/).

 -------------------------------------